henri-hesse/kury-site/README.md

 ## Production, NOT COMPLETE!

-Remember to install python-imaging and python-mysql packages
+Install python-imaging and python-mysql packages
+Make media directory writeable by django